Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Introduction

-Because of the clinical and public health significance of missing data, analyzing case data subject to missingness is an area of active research \citep{bakerMissingSpaceEvaluation2014,gomez-rubioMissingDataAnalysis2019,labgoldEstimatingUnknownGreater2021,perkinsPrincipledApproachesMissing2018}.
-Nevertheless, a common practice among academic and applied researchers is to omit observations with missing covariates, performing what is known as ``complete case analysis'', when confronted with missing data \citep{eekhoutMissingDataSystematic2012}.
+Despite the wide-ranging literature on analyzing case with missing covariates, a common practice among academic and applied researchers is to omit observations with missing covariates, performing what is known as ``complete case analysis'', when confronted with missing data \citep{eekhoutMissingDataSystematic2012}.
 For example, complete case analysis has been used in studies of racial/ethnic disparities of COVID-19 burden when race/ethnicity data are missing \citep{millettAssessingDifferentialImpacts2020,zelnerRacialDisparitiesCoronavirus2021} despite the authors' acknowledgement of the risks inherent in dropping incomplete cases.
-This is an indication of the pervasiveness of the practice, in part due to the ease of performing complete case analysis in most statistical packages (e.g. the ubiquitous \texttt{na.rm=TRUE} argument in the R language) and in part due to the lack of methods available to researchers for nonignorable missingess.
+This is an indication of the pervasiveness of the practice, in part due to the ease of performing complete case analysis in most statistical packages (e.g. the ubiquitous \texttt{na.rm=TRUE} argument in the R language) and in part due to the lack of methods available to researchers for nonignorable missingness.
 That complete case analysis is widely employed should galvanize methodologists to develop techniques that are more finely attuned to infectious disease epidemiology.